 British Traditional Wicca incorporates a core belief, that reincarnation happens.
 Our funerary prayer includes a simple request of our Lord of Death & Rebirth:

-…when our time comes, we will enter Thy realms gladly. …when rested and refresh among our dear ones, we shall be reborn by Thy grace and by the grace of the Great Mother.
+…when our time comes, we will enter Thy realms gladly. …when rested and refreshed among our dear ones, we shall be reborn by Thy grace and by the grace of the Great Mother.
 Let it be at the same time and in the same place as our beloved ones.
 And may we meet and know and remember, and love them again…

 So mote it be.